 You can only include the medical expenses paid during the year.
-Total medical expenses for the year must be reduced by any reimbursement.
+Any reimbursement must reduce total medical expenses for the year.
 It makes no difference if your client received the reimbursement or if it was paid directly to the doctor or hospital.

 You may include qualified medical expenses your clients paid for the filer, spouse, and dependents, including a person claimed as a dependent under a multiple support agreement.
-If either parent claims a child as a dependent under the rules for divorced or separated parents, each parent may deduct the medical expenses he or she actually pays for the child.
-You can also deduct medical expenses paid for someone who would have qualified as your clients' dependent except that the person did not meet the gross income or joint return test.
+Suppose either parent claims a child as a dependent under the rules for divorced or separated parents.
+In that case, each parent may deduct the medical expenses he or she pays for the child.
+You can also deduct medical expenses paid for someone who would have qualified as your clients' dependent, except that the person did not meet the gross income or joint return test.

-Distributions from Health Savings Accounts and withdrawals from Flexible Spending Arrangements may be tax free if your clients paid qualified medical expenses.
+Distributions from Health Savings Accounts and withdrawals from Flexible Spending Arrangements may be tax-free if your clients pay qualified medical expenses.

 This information applies to all years of the UltimateTax software.

 Health Savings Accounts